Channing Pollock (magician): International stardom and European debut

-He appeared at cabaret venues and in special shows all over the world, performing for President Dwight D. Eisenhower, Queen Elizabeth II and at the wedding of Prince Rainier and Grace Kelly.
-At the height of his career he was one of America's highest-paid entertainers.
-He taught his act to his chauffeur in London, Frank Brooker, who went on performing the act for several years under the name of Franklyn.
+The Pollocks were an international success, performing all throughout Europe.
+One of their many stops was in Paris, France.
+At the height of his career, Channing Pollock was one of America's highest-paid entertainers.
+Demonstrating his mastery, he even taught his act to his chauffeur in London, Frank Brooker, who performed the routine for several years under the stage name "Franklyn."